komosinski/researcher-community/README.md

         import nltk
         [nltk.download(pkg) for pkg in ['punkt', 'stopwords', 'wordnet', 'omw-1.4']]

-9. Setup configuration file   config/config.py (mainly ROOTDIR and DATABASE_URI)
+9. Setup configuration file   config/config.py (mainly ROOTDIR, SQLALCHEMY_DATABASE_URI and MAIL_SERVER)

-10. Create tables in the database
+10. Create tables in the database (if this service and a server – e.g., apache – is running, stop it for this step)

         python3 db_init.py